HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Brett lives in the hinterlands of Farmville, Virginia.

-Brett’s play, STRAIGHT TALK, was performed at the Rum Runner in AJS V.
+Brett’s play, STRAIGHT TALK was performed at the Rum Runner in AJS V, and TOUGH COOKIES was part of AJS IX and AJS X – the best of…

 THE BIG BAKERY ROBBERY – opera buffa (based on two short stories by Haruki Murakami); winner of the 2007 International Libretto Competition of NetzZeit Vienna, The Luzerne Theatre (Switzerland) and OperaGenesis (ROH2), London.
 Music: Misato Mochizuki (Japan).
 World premiere: Luzerne Theatre, January 2009.
 Second premiere: NetzZeit Theatre, Vienna, February 2009.
 Next production: Sunsory Festival, Tokyo, March 2010, with additional performances in Osaka.
 OPERATION MIDNIGHT - a comic mystery opera that was produced by the "bonn chance!"
 Music Theatre of Oper Bonn, Germany.
 Music: Richard Farber.
 MACHA'S DIARY - chamber opera on the life and loves of the Czech Romantic poet Karel Hynek Macha.
 Premiered at the Prague National Theatre's Kolowrat Auditorium.
 Music: Emil Viklicky (Czech Republic).
 THE AXE - a horror opera after the play "Graf Öderland" by Max Frisch.
 Music: Max E Keller (Switzerland); commissioned by the Swiss Pro Helvetia Foundation and the Komische Oper Berlin.

-Yohanan’s play, TOTEM, was performed in AJS IV and TOWER OF PASSION in AJS V.
+Yohanan’s play, TOTEM, was performed in AJS IV, TOWER OF PASSION in AJS V and WHAT’S IN THE BOX – AJS VI.

 The Sun is a Neon sign is her first full-length play.
-She has had a short play has been produced in Canada.
-Two upcoming exhibits of her work include a show in Mexico March 2007 and an installation piece in Zero to One Gallery, Kitchener in June 2007.
+She has had a short play produced in Canada.
+Two exhibits of her work include a show in Mexico March 2007 and an installation piece in Zero to One Gallery, Kitchener in June 2007.

 NANCY KENNY is thrilled to have her work presented in Kitchener-Waterloo again after her last short play, Buds, was first staged as part of She Speaks.
 An actor and playwright based in Ottawa, she is a founding member of Evolution Theatre and currently serves as the company’s Director of Communications.
 In 2007, she completed her first one-act play, Reality Check, which was a commercial success at the Ottawa Fringe Festival.
-Nancy is currently working on a piece entitled No Exit Upstage to be presented this summer in Ottawa, Winnipeg and, perhaps, even Kitchener-Waterloo.
-She is also creating a one woman show which she plans to tour cross-country in 2010.
+No Exit Upstage.
+Was presented in Ottawa, Winnipeg.

-Nancy’s play, BUDS, was read for She Speaks ’09 & BLIND DATE was performed in the Rum Runner at AJS V.
+Nancy’s play, BUDS, was part of She Speaks ’09 & BLIND DATE was performed in the Rum Runner - AJS V.

 One of his goals is to have his work produced in 50 states, and he is more than halfway to his goal.
 More info: http://ww.hankkimmel.com